Has the museum brand met its maker? Are brands just a modernist vestige of 20th-century marketing? Do museums even need to bother anymore?

 In liberating me, you would, I believe, unfortunately lose me to those who do not share your optimism about the human capacity for invention.

-You will lose me to a better museum brand and wonder why.
-Maybe you are supported by the state and do not need to resort to any such measures.
+Maybe you are supported by the state and do not need to market yourself.
 Maybe your only competition is your own past best endeavors.
 Maybe you operate above the fray, outside of the need to attract, or maybe the raw magnetism of your collection is sufficient attraction in its own right.

 But maybe it’s not.
 Maybe it’s just not enough.